dennybritz/reinforcement-learning/FA/README.md

 - Understand the motivation for Function Approximation over Table Lookup
 - Understand how to incorporate function approximation into existing algorithms
-- Understand convergence properties of function approximators and algorithms
+- Understand convergence properties of function approximators and RL algorithms
 - Understand batching using experience replay

 ### Summary

 - Building a big table, one value for each state or state-action pair, is memory- and data-inefficient.
-Function Approximation can generalize to unseen states using a featurized state representation.
+Function Approximation can generalize to unseen states by  using a featurized state representation.
-- Treat it as supervised learning problem with the MC- or TD-target as the label and the current state/action as the input.
+- Treat RL as supervised learning problem with the MC- or TD-target as the label and the current state/action as the input.
 Often the target also depends on the function estimator buy we simply ignore its gradient.
-So these methods are called semi-gradient methods.
+That's why these methods are called semi-gradient methods.
 - Challenge: We have non-stationary (policy changes, bootstrapping) and non-iid (correlated in time) data.
 - Many methods assume that our action space is discrete because they rely on calculating the argmax over all actions.
-For large or continuous action spaces are ongoing research.
+Large and continuous action spaces are ongoing research.
-- For Control, very few guarantees that function approximation converges.
-For non-linear approximators basically no guarantees at all.
+- For Control very few convergence guarantees exist.
+For non-linear approximators there are basically no guarantees at all.
+But in works in practice.
 - Experience Replay: Store experience as dataset, randomize it, and repeatedly apply minibatch SGD.
 - Tricks to stabilize nonlinear function approximators: Fixed Targets.
 The target is calculated based on frozen parameter values from a previous time step.
 - For the non-episodic (continuing) case function approximation is more complex and we need to give up discounting and use an "average reward" formulation.